 The following recommendations are based on the key negative features and issues identified as part of the Character Appraisal.
 Some of them may have to remain aspirational for the time being, but it is considered 'good practice' to identify possible actions which could be implemented in the future if the funding becomes available.
-Other recommendations are dependent on sufficient resources being available to the District Council to bring forward.
-All of the recommendations particularly rely upon a successful partnership between the District Council and the local community, assisted by Kent Council as appropriate.
+Other recommendations rely upon the District Council providing sufficient staff resources to ensure that the proposed actions are carried forward.
+All of the recommendations particularly rely upon a successful partnership between the District Council and the local community, assisted by Kent County Council as appropriate.

-2.1 Seafront Strategy
+2.1 Seafront strategy

-Until recently, Thanet District Council's main impetus, in partnership with the Margate Renewal Partnership, was to regenerate the town centre of Margate.
+Until recently, Thanet District Council's main impetus, in partnership with the Margate Renewal Partnership, has been to regenerate the town centre of Margate.
 Relevant documents include a Strategic Urban Design Framework, which was produced in 2004, and an Action Plan for Margate, produced in 2005.
 One of the outcomes has been that buildings in the Old Town have been subject to a variety of grant schemes including a Townscape Heritage Initiative scheme between 2002 and 2006 which provided over one million pounds of funding.
-A similar scheme is currently operating in the Dalby Square Conservation Area.
-Other initiatives include the construction of the Turner Contemporary art gallery.
+A similar scheme has recently been applied for to cover the adjoining Dalby Square Conservation Area.
+Other initiatives include the construction of the Turner Contemporary art gallery, which it is hoped will bring around 130,000 visitors a year to the area.
 Several key development sites have also been identified, including the Lido and the adjoining car park.